Aaryaman-147/PulseRT/README.md

 - Research Prototype: This system is built for benchmarking AI latency architectures.
 It is NOT a hospital deployment platform and lacks enterprise redundancy, Kubernetes scaling, or HIPAA compliance structures.

 - Hardware Constraints: Developed and tuned for consumer laptop hardware (6GB VRAM); larger batches or sequence lengths will require hyperparameter tuning.

+---

+## 📄 License
+This project is licensed under the MIT License - see the LICENSE file for details.

+Disclaimer: Uses data from the MIMIC-III Clinical Database.
+Not for clinical use.